whocoder/serversys/README.md

 |:------------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------:|

 ## Compatibility
+* Counter-Strike: Global Offensive
 * Counter-Strike: Source
-* Counter-Strike: Global Offensive
 * Team Fortress 2
-* Any other SourceMod compatible game (certain features may be unavailable, like respawning)
+* Any SourceMod game*

+** Denotes that some features may not be available.
+There should be notes regarding the availability in the configuration files.

 ## Supported Modules
-* [Ads](#) - Advertisements from SQL, featuring ability for users to toggle their display (!ads or /ads)
+* [Ads](https://github.com/whocodes/serversys-ads) - Advertisements from SQL, featuring ability for users to toggle their display (!ads or /ads) - Currently you have to insert rows into table manually.
 * [Demos & Reports](https://github.com/whocodes/serversys-demos) - Auto-demo recording, all demos saved to SQL and uploaded to FTP.
-Support for player vs player reports (!report or /report) which are linked to the recording.
+Support for player vs player reports (!report or /report) which are linked to the recording for later review.
+* [UMsgHack](https://github.com/whocodes/serversys-umsghack) - Filter certain chat usermessages from being sent to clients (chat clean-up).
+* [Chat Colors](https://github.com/whocodes/serversys-chatcolors) - Let players with a certain flag assign themselves custom name/message colors, plus format a totally custom tag with unlimited colors!

-We expect this library of modules to expand soon.
+Expect this library of modules to expand soon (especially after the release of Server-Sys Web).

 ## Requirements
 * [SourceMod](https://github.com/alliedmodders/sourcemod) 1.7+ by @alliedmodders (visit [alliedmods.net](http://alliedmods.net))